jessems/mute-politics-twitter/README.md

 2. You can mute a word e.g. "hillary"

 These are two very crude ways to filter your feed, but unfortunately it's the only thing Twitter offers at the moment.
 As part of Mute Politics I've included some resources that utilize both approaches.

+(A note on the block list files.
+They are .csv files which contain a list of user account *numeric* ids.
+Twitter requires the number ids as opposed to the twitter handle as well as a .csv even though the file contains no commas.)

 ### How to Import a Block List of Twitter Accounts (On the web)